Envirometrix/landmap/README.md

 F-statistic: 53.82 on 4 and 150 DF,  p-value: < 2.2e-16
 ```

-in this case `regr.ranger` seems to be most important for predicting lead concentration,
+in this case `regr.ranger` seems to be most important for predicting lead concentration (highest absolute t value),
 while `regr.glmnet` is the least important.
-Overall this ensemble model explains ca 58% of variance (based on repeated cross-validation):
+Overall this ensemble model explains ca 58% of variance (based on repeated cross-validation).

 Next we can generate predictions using: